-For more than 20 years, individuals and organizations have been relying on the Toxics Release Inventory as a powerful tool for environmental protection.
+For nearly 30 years, individuals and organizations have been relying on the Toxics Release Inventory as a powerful tool for environmental protection.
 Have you been wondering what you can do with TRI data?

 You can also browse How are the Toxics Release Inventory Data Used?
 (2003)